nadeem-1/Stateless-microservice-in-Node-JS/README.md

 Backend Task
 As we are expanding our capabilities at HackerBay, we have begun to build a multitude of backend microservices to support and simplify our applications.

-Your task is to build a simple stateless microservice in Nodejs, with two major functionalities -
+A simple stateless microservice in Nodejs, with two major functionalities -

 Authentication
 Image Thumbnail Generation